LTrees/LTrees/doc/user-manual.md

-# User Manual for XNA Procedural LTrees
+# User Manual for LTrees

 ## Overview of Classes